-- 1 tablespoon half and half cream
+- 1-2 tablespoons half and half cream (or 2% milk)

 Cream Cheese Filling

-- In a large bowl, beat softened cream cheese with sugar until completely creamy.
-Beat in vanilla smooth.
-Line two baking sheets with parchment paper and set aside.
+- In a large bowl, beat softened cream cheese with sugar and vanilla until smooth and creamy.

-- In a small bowl, whisk all glaze ingredients until smooth.
-Drizzle over cooled buns and let stand 5 minutes before serving.
+- Drizzle glaze over cooled buns and let stand 5 minutes to set before serving.
 Enjoy!